hashgraph/hedera-services/platform-sdk/docs/base/logging/logging.md

 logging.marker.OTHER = DEFAULT
 ```

-### Markers

 In this configuration, the `logging.marker.NAME` pattern is used, where `NAME` represents the marker's name, and the value can be set to `ENABLED`, `DISABLED`, or `DEFAULT`.
 For example, `logging.marker.CONFIG = ENABLED` would ensure that all log messages tagged with the `CONFIG` marker are displayed, irrespective of their log level.

+### Example Configuration

 A typical logging configuration file, incorporating these marker filters, might look like this: